-This easy homemade play dough recipe is the best!
-It lasts a long time too.
+This easy homemade playdough recipe is the best!
+It costs less than $5 to make and lasts a long time.
+Perfect for cutting into shapes with cookie cutters and can be played with again and again.
 You will love it!

-When it's thickened it’s time to switch to a wooden spoon!
+2. When it's thickened, switch to a wooden spoon.

 My little ones love to help make this... especially the kneading part!
 I was totally shocked at how good my 3 year old was at it the first time I let him try!

 The key to keeping play dough longer, is to keep it in air-tight containers.
 I like to use these baby food jars because they're cute and they really do keep it from drying out.
-I honestly use them for everything.
+I honestly use baby food jars for everything.

 Speaking of little ones, this recipe is totally safe to ingest.
 I don't know if I'd call it edible because it's not tasty, but it is totally safe for your little ones if they do decide to eat it so no need to worry!